Leveraging Multimodal LLM Descriptions of Activity for Explainable Semi-Supervised Video Anomaly Detection: Related Work

 \section{Related Work}

-Many different formulations of the video anomaly detection (VAD) problem have been studied in recent years: semi-supervised \cite{hasan2016learning,ionescu2019object,liu2018future,wang2021prediction}, weakly supervised \cite{sultani2018real}, unsupervised \cite{zaheer2022unsupervised}, training-free \cite{zanella2024harnessing}, single-scene \cite{ramachandra2020survey} and multi-scene \cite{luo2017revisit}.
+Many different formulations of the video anomaly detection (VAD) problem have been studied in recent years: semi-supervised \citep{hasan2016learning,ionescu2019object,liu2018future,wang2021prediction}, weakly supervised \citep{sultani2018real}, unsupervised \citep{zaheer2022unsupervised}, training-free \citep{zanella2024harnessing}, single-scene \citep{ramachandra2020survey} and multi-scene \citep{luo2017revisit}.
 Each of these formulations has applicability in different scenarios.
 This paper focuses on the single-scene, semi-supervised version of video anomaly detection because it corresponds to the most common use case that we have observed in the real-world; namely, that of a surveillance camera at a particular location in the world in which video of normal activity is abundant but video containing anomalies is rare and expensive to collect.
-Furthermore, what is anomalous in one scene may be normal in another.
-This along with the fact that location-dependent anomalies (e.g. a pedestrian may be anomalous in some locations but not others) are common in the single-scene version of VAD but do not occur in the multi-scene version of VAD implies that the multi-scene version of VAD is not a generalization of single-scene VAD \cite{ramachandra2020survey}.
+An important attribute of the single-scene VAD problem formulation is that anomalies are scene dependent, i.e., what is anomalous in one scene may be normal in another.
+This is in contrast to the multi-scene problem formulation in which anomaly types are common across different scenes.
+Finally, the single-scene VAD formulation typically contains anomalies that are location-dependent (e.g. a pedestrian may be anomalous in some locations but not others).
+Such location-dependent anomalies do not occur in multi-scene VAD because they require scene-specific models.
+These differences imply that the multi-scene version of VAD is not a generalization of single-scene VAD \citep{ramachandra2020survey}.
 Solutions for one version generally do not work well on the other version.

-Early work on the single-scene, semi-supervised version of VAD includes many papers based on frame reconstruction \cite{hasan2016learning,ionescu2019object} or frame prediction \cite{liu2018future,wang2021prediction}.
+Early work on the single-scene, semi-supervised version of VAD includes many papers based on frame reconstruction \citep{hasan2016learning,ionescu2019object} or frame prediction \citep{liu2018future,wang2021prediction}.
 One big disadvantage of such approaches is that they require training a deep network on video from each new scene.
-To avoid this disadvantage, others \cite{doshi2020continual,doshi2020any,ramachandra2020learning, ramachandra2020street, SinghEtAl2023, SinghEtAl2024, Mumcu2025complex} used an exemplar-based model that extracts a set of representative features from normal video but does not require any deep network training for each scene.
+To avoid this disadvantage, others \citep{doshi2020continual,doshi2020any,ramachandra2020learning, ramachandra2020street, SinghEtAl2023, SinghEtAl2024, Mumcu2025complex} used an exemplar-based model that extracts a set of representative features from normal video but does not require any deep network training for each scene.
 We also use this idea in our work.